Our welcome

 These activities based around animals, self-production, life on and around the farm aim to, among other things:

-- Rediscover the pleasure of taking time and doing things by oneself, with the aim of encouraging the autonomy of the individual (minor or adult), regaining self-confidence by taking responsibility, taking initiatives within the framework of "adapted" activities so as not to put them in difficulties, in failure, while enabling them to rebuild positively, by having a better self-image and self-esteem; which enables them to reintegrate into a project or learning dynamic (wanting to, being motivated by).
+- To help people rediscover the pleasure of taking their time and doing things for themselves, with the aim of fostering their autonomy (whether minors or adults), regaining self-confidence by giving them a sense of responsibility, taking the initiative within the framework of "adapted" activities, so as not to put them in difficulty or fail, while enabling them to rebuild their lives in a positive way, with a better self-image and self-esteem; which in turn enables them to get back into the dynamics of a project or apprenticeship (wanting to, being motivated by).

 The people we welcome (minors or adults for a day or a stay with accommodation) are involved in the reception project with their referent (specialized educator, social worker, parents, etc.) from the moment they make contact and visit/pre-admission (presentation of the place and how it works, the activities that can be offered) and a shared snack that allows them to discover each other, get to know each other, familiarize themselves with an unknown and foreign environment (the farm, its animals, etc.).